-Assuming a mirror experiment could disprove menstruating women have the ability to tarnish a mirror by simply looking at it, perhaps sharing the results on mass media could help undo centuries of false assumptions and prevent future witch hunts?
+Assuming a mirror experiment could disprove menstruating women have the ability to tarnish a copper mirror by simply looking at it, perhaps sharing the results on mass media could help undo centuries of false assumptions and prevent future witch hunts?

 Bronze mirror with a support in the form of a draped woman, Ancient Greece, mid-5th century B.C.
 Source: The Met Museum

-PS.
 While finalising this blog, I came across an article titled “Aristotle, Witchcraft and Witch Hunts” that is published on a United Kingdom History website.
 The author, Claudia Elphick, shares a similar view of the connections between Aristotle, Aquinas, and Kramer to what I have expressed, however, Elphick goes a little deeper into the demonology aspect.
-The article can be found here and is well worth reading.
+The article can be found here and is well worth a read.

 Ancient Greece.
 (2021).
 Bronze mirror with a support in the form of a draped woman.
 In Metmuseum.org.
 The Met Museum. https://www.metmuseum.org/art/collection/search/256949mid-5th century B.C.E